 In summer 2022, Plaza 66 presented a pop-up art installation on the exterior wall of the mall created by British visual artist, Celyn Bricker, to highlight the problem of bird collisions and the necessity for biodiversity protection.
-The work combines both visible and invisible elements - part of the artworks applied a special paint which is visible to birds but invisible to humans in daylight.
-At night, the areas with the special paint will be activated using ultraviolet light to present the whole artwork, allowing humans to feel and view the structure through the eyes of the birds.
+The work combines both visible and invisible elements - the UV element is only visible to birds when illuminated at night.